 Another factor that made it more difficult for Willard to fall back on her abolitionist family history was the criticism of Frederick Douglass (1818-1895).
 A formerly enslaved abolitionist, orator, writer, women's rights advocate, and social reformer, Douglass was internationally famous and respected.
 His opinion carried great weight not only among black Americans, but in the white reform community in the US and Great Britain.
 Friendly with Willard, Douglass was also a strong ally of Ida B. Wells and her anti-lynching campaign.
 He wrote introductions to many of her articles and pamphlets, helped raise funds for some of her lecture tours, and publicly endorsed her and her work.

 While Douglass had praised Willard in the past, he criticized her in the thick of her conflict with Wells.
-The below excerpts are from the final pamphlet he wrote before his death in February of 1895, entitled Why is the Negro Lynched?
+The below excerpts are from an address he gave on January 9, 1894 in Washington, D.C.
+The speech, "Lessons of the Hour," was reprinted in a pamphlet called Why is the Negro Lynched? soon after Douglass's death in February 1895.
 In it, he quotes directly from Willard's 1890 interview in the New York Voice, which Wells had likely brought to his attention.

 "Wrong Impressions"In response to this kind of criticism and the increasing pressure on Willard and the WCTU, Willard and Lady Henry Somerset sought to rally support for Willard from credible allies.
 They circulated this letter, apparently written by Somerset, defending Willard's reputation and character.
 It echoes Willard's earlier defense of herself as the child of abolitionists.